suyashstr/Zomato-Insights/README.md

 ```

 <h2>Impact of Online Ordering:-</h2>
 * We analyzed the impact of online ordering on ratings.
-Restaurants that supported online ordering generally had higher ratings.
+Restaurants that supported online ordering generally had higher ratings.<br>
 * A heatmap was created to visualize the relationship between restaurant type and online ordering.

 ```